 Coral reefs contribute an estimated £108 billion pa to the global economy and provide a habit for 25% of all known marine species.

 BioRock is a proven technique for both repairing existing corals and building new reefs.
-The technology uses a small electrical current to extract calcium and limestone within the sea water to form rock (often called biological concrete) around steel wire frames placed on the seabed.
+The technology uses a small electrical current to extract minerals (mostly calcium carbonate) within the sea water to form rock (often called biological concrete) around a steel wire frames placed on the seabed.